Munstead Lavender Hedge Plants

 Choosing a size:

-• For window boxes and other containers, start with the smallest plants, which come in P9 pots and are a year old.
+- For window boxes and other containers, start with the smallest plants, which come in P9 pots and are a year old.
 If you plant them outside, do it from the end of May when the soil is nice and warm.
-They are the cheapest way to start a lavender hedge, but you will have to wait a year or two longer for them to knit together.
+They are the cheapest way to start a lavender hedge, you only have to wait a year or two longer for them to knit together.

 All our lavender plants are measured by their height in centimetres above the soil (the pots aren't measured).